Ashworth836/merge-conflicts-practice/README.md

-# merge-conflicts-practice
+# first-branch
-you will be creating merge conflicts and then resolving them in both GitHub on your browser, and via the command line
+creating merge conflicts and then resolving them in both GitHub on your browser, and via the command line